FAQs - Frequently Asked Questions

 How can I qualify for Dean's List?
 What about earning Honors?

-Consult Academic Distinctions - Dean's List, Degree Distinctions, Departmental Honors, Hutton Honors, Phi Beta Kappa.
+Consult Academic Distinctions - Dean's List, Degrees Awarded with Distinction, Departmental Honors, Hutton Honors, Phi Beta Kappa.

-How can I learn more about academic opportunities such as Themester?
+How can I learn more about special academic opportunities?

-Consult Academic Opportunities - Living-Learning Centers, Themester, Minority & First-Generation Scholars.
+Consult Academic Opportunities - Living-Learning Centers, Themester, Minority & First-Generation Scholars, Overseas Study Programs.

 Transfer Credits & Intercampus Transfers